keithito/SimpleAnimation/README.md

 ## Supported Animations

-SimpleAnimation is still a work in progress, but so far, the following animations are supported:
+SimpleAnimation is a work in progress.
+So far, the following animations are supported:
   * fadeIn
   * fadeOut
   * slideIn